S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Set a time constraint to stay focused, bring consciousness to the time you have and how you use it.**

-A timebox is a fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox):
+_A **timebox** is a fixed period of time spent focused on a specific activity (which is not necessarily finished by the end of the timebox)._

 - to get value out of the timebox, be clear what you want to achieve
 - agree on the duration of the timebox and visualize time